hazelcast/hazelcast-cpp-client/README.md

 };
 ```

-Similar to `Portable`, a Portable object must provide `classId` and `factoryId`.
-The factory object will be used to create the Portable object given the classId.
+Similar to `IdentifiedDataSerializable`, a `Portable` object must provide `classId` and `factoryId`.
+The factory object will be used to create the `Portable` object given the `classId`.

-A sample `PortableFactory` could be implemented as following:
+A sample `PortableFactory` could be implemented as follows:

 ```C++
 class SamplePortableFactory : public serialization::PortableFactory {